Dates are subject to change

 Room 28: case display

-1 July 2014 - 1 April 2015
+1 July 2014 - 10 May 2015

-1 July 2014 - 1 February 2015
+1 July 2014 - 15 February 2015

 Room 31: case display

-kept the public entertained during the First World War.
+This display will cast a spotlight on the stars of the music halls, musical revues and comedies who kept the public entertained during the First World War.
 Their performances were diverting, comforting, occasionally critical, and their songs have since become an evocative part of public remembrance of the conflict.

 Rooms 37 and 37a